 *Canadian Citizens

-Canadian citizens are not required to obtain a U.S. visa stamp for entrance to the U.S. Canadian citizens are however required to enter the U.S. in the appropriate immigration status (F-1, J-1, etc.).
-Canadian citizens should bring all required documentation with them to the border crossing (either at the airport or the land border crossing) and be sure to clearly present the documentation to the immigration officer to ensure that you are not admitted to tourist or visitor status.
-B1/B2 visitor visa regulations prohibit study and employment.
-Canadian “Landed Immigrants” are required to obtain a U.S. visa stamp for entrance to the U.S.
+- should bring all required documentation with them to the border crossing (either at the airport or the land border crossing), and be sure to clearly present the documentation to the immigration office to ensure that they are not admitted in tourist or visitor status.
+Tourist or visitor status do not permit study or work;

 Visa Application Process

-For accurate and complete details regarding the visa application process and to schedule your visa interview please see the U.S. Department of State website.
+For accurate and complete details regarding the visa application process and to schedule your visa interview see the U.S. Department of State website.

 Locating your local U.S. Embassy/Consulate